google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 compliance.
 For example, a client might require certificates to come with some minimum number of SCTs from among a collection of trusted logs, or require a single inclusion proof to an audited tree head.

-Servers may provide evidence of logging via any of the channels described in
-{{tls_servers}}.
-In order to ensure that any information sent by the server is successfully received by the client, clients that intend to evaluate compliance MUST support both the `transparency_info` and `status_request` TLS extensions.

 ### TLS Feature Extension